Anatomy of a Truly Rock Solid Loft Bed

 this, our customers still tell us that our loft beds are of great value and the right investment.

-If you have any questions please don’t hesitate to
+If you have any questions please don’t hesitate to contact Maurice.
+Thanks for your interest and we look

-building your loft bed!
+forward to building your loft bed!

 Sincerely,